radiantearth/ml4gd/06142018-washington-dc/w3-data-spec/draft_nodes.md

 Dynamic data like crop - can be different.

-WIth revisit hierarchy gets deeper - crop levels, 'early wheat' vs 'late wheat'.
+With revisit hierarchy gets deeper - crop levels, 'early wheat' vs 'late wheat'.

 Discussion of data that is 'true' because it was gathered on the ground.